-In September 2021, UBC turns 30 years.
+In September 2021, UBC turned 30 years.
 These thirty years of active international networking is an honorable achievement from the whole UBC community!
-The festive activities will start in spring 2021 and culminate in the special General Conference in October.

 - publication about UBC’s history, now available online.
 Download from the UBC website at https://ubc.net/sites/default/files/ubc30lr.pdf or read it online: https://issuu.com/unionofthebalticcities/docs/ubc30lr